yapshinn/moe-kuochuansec/_academics/Character & Citizenzip Education.md

   <tr>
     <td>Sec 2</td>
     <td>Career Exploration</td>
-    <td style="text-align: justify;font-size:16px;>●      Exploration of MySkillsFuture portal to explore job requirements and corresponding educational pathways based on student’s interest.<br>●      Explore work skill assessment and use the result in the review of their preferred occupation’s requirement.<br>●      ECG lesson to relate student’s strength and inclination in subjects to their preferred occupation exploration.</td>
+    <td style="text-align: justify;font-size:16px;">●      Exploration of MySkillsFuture portal to explore job requirements and corresponding educational pathways based on student’s interest.<br>●      Explore work skill assessment and use the result in the review of their preferred occupation’s requirement.<br>●      ECG lesson to relate student’s strength and inclination in subjects to their preferred occupation exploration.</td>
   </tr>
   <tr>
     <td>Sec 3</td>
     <td>Career Exploration &amp; Planning</td>
-    <td style=">●      Plan for aspired educational pathways and tentative career options<br>●      Preparing for demands and requirements of JC and Poly educational pathways<br>●      Development of social and emotional competencies in the process of preparing for Youth Day Carnival.</td>
+    <td style="text-align: justify;font-size:16px;">●      Plan for aspired educational pathways and tentative career options<br>●      Preparing for demands and requirements of JC and Poly educational pathways<br>●      Development of social and emotional competencies in the process of preparing for Youth Day Carnival.</td>
   </tr>
   <tr>
     <td>Sec 4 / 5</td>
     <td>Career Planning</td>
-    <td style="text-align: justify;font-size:16px;>●      Plan for aspired educational pathways and tentative career options<br>●      Plan and prepare for EAE, PFP, DPP, JAE requirements of JC and Poly educational pathways<br>●      Explore and Plan for tentative career options through talks by professionals in respective career sectors.</td>
+    <td style="text-align: justify;font-size:16px;">●      Plan for aspired educational pathways and tentative career options<br>●      Plan and prepare for EAE, PFP, DPP, JAE requirements of JC and Poly educational pathways<br>●      Explore and Plan for tentative career options through talks by professionals in respective career sectors.</td>
   </tr>
 </tbody>
 </table>